princekham/ROS/README6.md

 ```
 - Node name and the file name can be identical or different
 - And add a new line in the setup.py
-- "robot_news_station=my_py_pkg.robot_news_station"
+- "robot_news_station=my_py_pkg.robot_news_station:main"
 - where the first robot_news_station is the name of the executable
 - And the later is the name of the file followed by where to start : main
--
 - don't forget to put   <depend>example_interfaces</depend> in the package.xml
 - I put it twice and it showed an error :D
 - compile it, source ~/.bashrc and run it